CityWebConsultants/Iris/readme.md

 ```
 replacing YOURSITENAME with the name of your site/application folder.

-The application will boot and if you visit the port you ran the application on localhost:3000 for example you will see a welcome page.
+### Post launch config

+If everything's gone to plan you should be able to visit the server via your web browser (http://localhost:3000 for example) where you will see a page telling you to set up a root user account.

+Pick a secure but memorable password and note it down somewhere safe.
+You will be able to create multiple accounts later but before you do you'll need this one to access the site.

-## The administration system
+### The administration system

-To access the administration system visit /admin once the site has loaded (localhost:3000/admin for example).

-You will be faced with a login page with two tabs.
-The first is for user accounts once they have been created and given the "admin" role (details to follow about the user system).
-The second is for the root user of the system and uses settings listed in the apikey/secretkey section of the settings.json form documented above.

-Once you have logged in you should have access to a toolbar with various links for different parts of the administration system.
+Once you've created an administrator account you should be able to vist /admin with it and access the administration system.

-# Creating and managing entities
+### Creating and managing entities

 Content in Iris, from users to pages to menus, is based around a concept of entities.

-Entities have fields such as text fields and file/image fields and are stored in the MongoDB database.
+Entities have fields for things such such as text, url paths and images.
+Entities themselves are stored in the MongoDB database while configuration for fields and entity types is stored in JSON files in your sites' configuration folder.

-The base distribution contains page, menu and user entity types for you to use.
-If you want to create your own, simply go to the entity screen and add a new entity type.

-The following form will allow you to add fields to the entity of various sorts including groups of fields.

-You can also edit, create and delete entities of a particular type through this interface.

-Each entity has a unique ID that can be used to reference it throughout the system.
+### Creating and editing entity types

+To create a new entity type (for example a blog, page or message), visit the entities section in the administration menu (or /admin/entities) and select the "Create new entity type" button.

+You will be presented with a form to create your new entity type.

+First pick a name for your entity type.
+This won't usually be shown outside of the administration system but it cannot be changed easily after creation.

+##### Field types

+* string_string - A simple text field for short lines of text.
+* string_long - A long formatted, rich text field with a CKeditor text editor.
+* string_file - A file upload
+* ofstring_string - A field containing multiple simple text strings

+##### Editing and creating entities

+To create a new entity, visit the entities page in the administration toolbar and use the dropdown next to each one to create a new entity of that type.

+To edit/delete entities of a type, select the "View content" option for an entity type.

-# Users
+## Users

-The base distribution of Iris comes with a user system which allows people to log in to your website/application and see/do different things depending on their position.
+Iris comes with a user system which allows people to log in to your website/application and see/do different things depending on their position.

 The user entity is simply a fieldable entity like the others, except for the password field (which is hashed and stored securely in the database), and a roles field where users can be given roles to allow various permissions.